Greetings!

-I am an international macroeconomist studying how global financial markets propagate and amplify shocks from advanced economies to emerging markets.
-My job market paper uses a shift-share design—endogenous currency shares interacted with exogenous monetary shocks—to causally estimate the cost of sovereign default, finding sizable yet temporary cumulative output losses (8% initially; peaks at 18%; fades to zero by year 6) with more severe effects under pegged exchange rate regimes.
+I am an applied macroeconomist studying international economics and macro-finance, with a focus on how global financial markets interact with domestic monetary policy through financial frictions and institutional design.
+My job market paper uses a shift-share design—endogenous currency shares interacted with exogenous monetary shocks—to causally estimate the costs of sovereign defaults, finding sizable yet temporary impacts: real GDP per capita declines by about 8% on impact, peaks near 18%, and fades to zero by year 6, with substantially more severe losses under pegged exchange rate regimes.

-Research Interests: International Economics, Macroeconomics, Finance, Applied Econometrics, and Economic History
+Research Interests: Macroeconomics, International Finance, and Applied Econometrics

 Job Market Paper